cksfrry/arduino/README.md

-# Arduino basketball shooting machine score toy
+# Arduino basketball shooting score toy trash can

 ### The arduino board can show the basketball shooting score and play the different sound and rise flag while hit the trash can.